READING TIME: 2 minutes

 I am a Buddhist/Humanist, one-time International Chemistry/Science teacher as well as a former social worker, with a Jesuit education in a Hindu country (Nepal), an international education in a catholic country (Italy), a liberal arts education in the bastion of freedom and democracy (The US), with teacher-training down under (Australia), but whose choice of musical instrument is Australian (the Didjeridoo), choice of sports is American (Ultimate Frisbee), choice of dance genre is Latin American (Merengue and Salsa), and yet, still has faith in the permanence and power of change!

 About seven years ago, I decided to give up my international teaching career and return to Nepal…to change.
 At the time I was teaching in Doha, Qatar.
 I had planned to return at the end of my second and final year of my work at Qatar Academy to inspire — and help — children from backgrounds similar to mine to dream BIG and to achieve the kind of success I have.
 Had things gone according to plan, I would have returned home at the end of June 2013.
-The return, however, was hastened by my incarceration in Doha on May 1 for allegedly insulting Islam and the subsequent release.
+The return, however, was hastened by my remand in police custody in Doha on May 1 for allegedly insulting Islam and the subsequent release.
 I ended up flying back to Kathmandu on May 13, 2013.

 Once back home, returning after spending most of the preceding 25 years abroad — as a student and international science teacher — I took up social work.
 I worked as the Co-director of an NGO doing education-related work mostly in Kathmandu and Sindhupalchok.